 The hedging policy sets forth limitations within which swaps will be executed in terms of maximum quantities, length of contracts, administrative structure, and consultant assistance.
 The policy states that the purpose of the hedging program is to seek to decrease the volatility of fuel cost and increase the likelihood that actual net fuel cost will remain below the budgeted cost.
 The Executive Order establishing the policy was changed in August 2014 to authorize hedge contracts at the discretion of the Assistant Secretary for Ferries, provided that the quantities and length of contract were within limits of the "standard recommendation," which can change by action of the Committee.
 In January 2017, it was changed again to remove this authorization for "standard recommendation."
-The limits established by the Executive Order as of January 6, 2017 are:
+The Executive Order was revised In May 2022 to simplify and update language, but no changes were made to the hedging policy.
+The limitations established by the Executive Order as of May 12, 2022, are: